Tanzania, a sanctuary of African wildlife, invites you on a legendary safari combined with a heavenly getaway to Zanzibar, the Spice Island.

-From the endless plains of the Serengeti where the Great Migration takes place — the greatest wildlife spectacle on the planet — to the Ngorongoro Crater, a true Noah’s Ark home to lions, elephants, rhinos and hippos, via the elephant herds of Tarangire National Park and the eternal snows of Kilimanjaro, Tanzania unfolds a wilderness of rare power.
+From the endless plains of the Serengeti, where the Great Migration takes place — the greatest wildlife spectacle on the planet — to the Ngorongoro Crater, a true Noah’s Ark home to lions, elephants, rhinos and hippos, via the elephant herds of Tarangire National Park and the eternal snows of Kilimanjaro, Tanzania unfolds a wilderness of rare power.

 Champs de culture d'algues dans les eaux peu profondes de Zanzibar en Tanzanie